General Motors Chapter 11 reorganization: Planned sale

 General Motors auctioned off its assets in a section 363 sale.
 Because the price of these assets were very high, there was only one bidder in the auction, NGMCO Inc. ("New GM").
 This company was formed by the United States government with a 60.8% stake, the federal government of Canada and provincial government of Ontario with an 11.7% stake, the United and Canadian Auto Workers unions VEBA fund with a 17.5% stake, and the unsecured bondholders of General Motors with a 10% stake.
 The selling company was Motors Liquidation Company ("Old GM") (see below).

 A creditor meeting, at the New York Hilton Hotel, held by the United States Trustee Program, was scheduled for June 3, 2009.

-Sale of Hummer
+Failed sale of Hummer

 On June 1, 2009, GM announced that the Hummer brand would be discontinued.